 Explore the historic tools, machines, and vehicles from Pennsylvania’s rich industrial past.
 See how Pennsylvania is a keystone linking the nation through transportation and industry.

-As we strive to provide new and exciting exhibits for our visitors, portions of this gallery may be unavailable due to construction.
-We apologize for any inconvenience or disruption to your visit.
+As we strive to provide new and exciting exhibits for our visitors, portions of this gallery are unavailable due to construction.
+Look for a new exhibit on the Pennsylvania Turnpike in the fall of 2015.

 Objects of Valor: Commemorating the Civil War in Pennsylvania